yohanchatelain/fmriprep/docs/installation.rst

 .. warning::

    This method is not recommended!
-Make sure you would rather do this than use a :ref:`run_docker` or a :ref:`run_singularity`.
+Please checkout container alternatives in :ref:`run_docker`, and :ref:`run_singularity`.

 Make sure all of *fMRIPRep*'s `External Dependencies`_ are installed.
 These tools must be installed and their binaries available in the